Osaka is rather a cool’n’contemporary metropole than an ancient town – for the latter, you should include a side trip to Himeji.

 But why should you go there?
 Well, if you are into Japanese castles, the one at Himeji is supposedly Japan’s most beautiful one.
 It actually is designated both a national treasure and a UNESCO world heritage site.

 Although during World War II, more than 60 percent of the city’s built-up areas were destroyed, the castle remained remarkably unharmed.
-Therefore, many Himeji residents believe the castle being divinely protected.
+Therefore, many Himeji residents believe the castle is divinely protected.

-Good Toyotomi Hideyoshi, he was introduced above as the commissioner of Osaka castle, remodeled Himeji castle in 1581 and added a three-storey castle keep.
+Good Toyotomi Hideyoshi, whom I mentioned above as the commissioner of Osaka castle, remodeled Himeji castle in 1581 and added a three-storey castle keep.

 For over 400 years, Himeji castle has remained intact, even throughout the above-mentioned air raids as well as natural disasters.